We have two competing commandments - or at least it appears that way on the surface.

 The greatest one is, “Love God and love thy neighbor as thyself,” “Love one another,” or any number of ways to phrase it.
 The other one is, “Preach the Gospel.”
-Christ said that the world would hate those who represent him, but he didn’t say that meant we should preach in such a way as to antagonize by our own actions.
-He generally didn’t do that, and neither should we.
+Christ said that the world would hate those who represent him, but he didn’t say that meant we should preach in such a way as to alienate automatically by our own words and actions.
+He generally didn’t do that (except when condemning hypocrites and the Pharisees, primarily), and neither should we.